cosmos/ibc/spec/ics-002-consensus-verification/README.md

 ## Forwards Compatibility

-In a future version, this ICS will define a new function `unfreezeClient` that can be called when the application logic resolves an equivocation event.
+In a future version, this ICS will define a new function `unfreezeClient` that can be called when the application logic resolves an misbehaviour event.

 ## Example Implementation